akampjes/railsec-warmup/README.md

 Warmup
 ================

-Warmup, lets find the 'sekret' belonging to `ed.snowden@nsa.govt`
+Signup and then find the 'sekret' belonging to `ed.snowden@nsa.govt`

 Ruby on Rails
 -------------